Constantine I Coins: A Collector’s Reference

 A working reference to one of the largest Roman imperial coinages — 4,096 catalogued types across 17 mints, from common bronzes at $5 to gold solidi that cost more than the plane ticket to see them in a museum.

-This guide covers what you need to know to attribute, collect, and price Constantinian coinage.
+This guide covers what you need to attribute, collect, and price Constantinian coinage.
 The full catalog of 4,096 Constantine I types is available for individual lookups.

 A Collector’s History of Constantine I

-You don’t need to be a historian to collect these coins.
-But a handful of dates explain why the coinage looks the way it does, and knowing them prevents misattributions.
+You do not need to be a historian to collect these coins.
+But a handful of dates explain why the coinage looks the way it does, and knowing them saves you from misattributions that cost money.

-324–337: Licinius defeated.
+324–337.
+Licinius falls at Chrysopolis in September 324.
 Constantine rules alone.
-Eastern mints come online: Thessalonica, Heraclea, Constantinople, Nicomedia, Cyzicus, Antioch, Alexandria.
-GLORIA EXERCITVS soldiers-and-standards types dominate.
-In 330, the VRBS ROMA and CONSTANTINOPOLIS commemoratives mark the new capital’s inauguration.
+Eastern mints come online for his coinage: Thessalonica, Heraclea, Constantinople, Nicomedia, Cyzicus, Antioch, Alexandria.
+GLORIA EXERCITVS soldiers-and-standards types dominate the bronze output.
+In 330, the twin commemoratives mark Constantinople’s inauguration as the new imperial capital.
+The mint marks from this phase are the most commonly encountered in dealers’ stock.

-Establish which of those three blocks your coin belongs to before anything else.
-The mint mark usually makes it obvious.
+Pin your coin to one of these three blocks before doing anything else.
+The mint mark usually makes the answer obvious.

-The denominational system under Constantine is a mess.
-Numismatists still argue about what to call some of these coins, and the terminology has shifted over decades of scholarship.
-Here’s what matters when you’re buying.
+The denominational system under Constantine is, frankly, a mess.
+Numismatists still argue about what to call some of these coins, and the terminology has shifted across decades of scholarship.
+Here is what matters for buying and attributing.

-The main circulating denomination was the follis — sometimes called nummus, depending on which scholar you ask.
-Diocletian introduced it around 294 at roughly 10 grams with a thin silver wash.
-By 306, it had already dropped to about 7–8 grams.
-Under Constantine the decline continued: around 3–4 grams by the mid-310s, and down to 1.5–2.5 grams with negligible silver by the late 320s.
-The coin shrank, the name stayed.
+The main circulating denomination was the follis — sometimes called nummus, depending on which scholar you are reading and which decade they were writing in.
+Diocletian introduced it around 294 as part of his monetary reform: roughly 10 grams of bronze with a thin silver wash, intended to restore confidence in the base-metal coinage.[4]
+That confidence eroded fast.
+By early 307, the follis had already dropped to about 6–7 grams.
+Under Constantine the decline accelerated — around 3–4 grams by the mid-310s, and down to 1.5–2.5 grams with negligible silver content by the late 320s.
+The coin shrank.
+The name stuck.

-Modern catalogs sort these declining bronzes by diameter:
+Modern catalogues sort these declining bronzes by diameter rather than fighting over ancient terminology:

-When a dealer writes “AE3” or “reduced follis” on the tag, they mean the same thing.
-“Centenionalis” shows up in older references.
-Same coin, older name.
-The terminology doesn’t change what’s in front of you.
+When a dealer writes “AE3” or “reduced follis” on a tag, they mean the same coin.
+“Centenionalis” appears in older references.
+Same object, older label.

-Constantine’s lasting monetary achievement was the solidus: 4.5 grams of high-purity gold, struck at 72 to the Roman pound.
-He introduced it around 309–312 and standardized it empire-wide after 324.
-It became the anchor of Mediterranean commerce for seven centuries.
-On today’s market, common Constantine solidi sell for $2,500–4,500 at auction.
-Rare types or superb condition push past $15,000.
+Constantine’s lasting monetary achievement was the solidus: 4.5 grams of gold struck at 72 to the Roman pound.[1]
+He introduced it around 309–312 in his own territories and standardised it empire-wide after defeating Licinius in 324.
+The coin became the anchor of Mediterranean trade for seven hundred years — the dollar of the ancient world, though the comparison undersells it.
+Common Constantine solidi sell for $2,500–4,000 at auction in VF.
+Rare types or coins in superb condition push past $15,000.

 | Denomination | Types in catalog |